andreaszabari/Join-Meet-Us/doc/api.md

 const email = api.getEmail(participantId);
 ```

-You can get the iframe HTML element where Jitsi Meet is loaded with the following API function:
+You can get the iframe HTML element where Meet is loaded with the following API function:
 ```javascript
 const iframe = api.getIFrame();
 ```